orggue/adidas-zaragoza/java-petclinic-kubernetes/slides/slides.md

 ## Docker and the JVM - the Good

- - Java runs on Linux, so it can easily run in Docker container
+ - Java runs on Linux, so it can easily run in a Docker container
  - Good support - base images for all JDK, JRE and Maven versions

+---

 ## Building Java apps